 We live and work in a dynamic world which requires constant learning and adaptation from us all.
 We stimulate continuous professional development through global and local initiatives.
-In May 2019 we launched the Redevco Skills Builder.
+We launched the Redevco Skills Builder.
 This 24/7 online learning portal offers a wide variety of training opportunities, with a direct link to our business needs.

 In February 2020 we organised a Travel Awareness Month to raise awareness for the amount of business travel we undertake and to make an effort to reduce travel emissions.
 Colleagues were challenged to reduce their air travel and car use by 20%, by using other modes of transport and by replacing in-person gatherings by other types of meetings, e.g. videoconferencing or Skype.

-In June 2020 we competed against our sister company Bregal in a step challenge.
-The aim was to get the high score in number of steps in two weeks’ time.
+In June 2021 we organised a ‘Battle of the Redevco offices’step challenge.
+The aim was to get the high score in number of steps in a weeks’ time.
 As an extra motivation we added the possibility of supporting a charity organisation with this team challenge.